 Material What It Is and How It's Used Shipment(s) Pre-ID Labels Preidentification labels printed with student information both spelled out and included in barcode form.
 Preadministration Shipment Applied to the answer sheet by the test coordinator to ensure accurate data for each student.
 SAT School Day Answer Sheet Scannable form, in bundles or loose, for students to record answers to personal and test questions.
-Preadministration Shipment SAT School Day Answer Sheet - Large Print Large-print form for students to record answers to personal and test questions (also called "SAT School Day Large-Block Answer Sheet").
+Preadministration Shipment SAT School Day Answer Sheet - Large Print Large-print form for students to record answers to personal and test questions.
 Preadministration Shipment SAT School Day Student Answer Sheet Instructions Booklet of instructions to help students complete demographic and nontest questions on the answer sheet.
 May be bundled with answer sheets or loose.
+Preadministration Shipment

-Preadministration Shipment SAT School Day Student Answer Sheet Instructions - Large Print Booklet of large-print instructions for completing demographic and nontest questions on the answer sheet.
+Material What It Is and How It's Used Shipment(s) SAT School Day Student Answer Sheet Instructions - Large Print Booklet of large-print instructions to help students complete demographic and nontest questions on the answer sheet.
 Used by students approved for large print.
-Preadministration Shipment SAT School Day Student Guide A booklet for students explaining the assessment, including test directions, sample test questions, test-taking tips, and SAT School Day Terms and Conditions.
+Preadministration Shipment SAT School Day Student Guide A booklet for students explaining the assessment, including test directions, sample test questions, test- taking tips, and SAT School Day Terms and Conditions.
 Preadministration Shipment SAT School Day Test Books Serialized test books, in bundles, distributed to students by the proctor on test day.
 Separate Essay books, also in bundles, are provided for administering the SAT with Essay.
 Test Shipment SAT School Day Alternate Test Formats Specific formats of the test as needed for approved accommodations (e.g., large-print test book, reader's script, or braille).
 Separate Essay books are provided for administering the SAT with Essay.
 Test Shipment Distributed by the proctor to specific students listed on the NAR.